Have you ever felt behind in life?

 Even now, almost 20 years later as I write this.

-Failure wasn't the end, but the opportunity to start a new chapter where I showed up for my future self.
+It was the opportunity to start a new chapter where I showed up for my future self.

 Like most obstacles, the failure helped me grow and I eventually got an internship then a graduate job.